ZudlyLabs/zip-gem/README.md

     gem install zip

-keen is tested with Ruby 2.0 + and on:
+Zip gem is tested with Ruby 2.0 + and on:

 ### Usage